jyablonski/nba_elt_dbt/README.md

 Clone the Repo & run `make up` which will spin up a Postgres Database w/ bootstrapped data to test the project with.

-From there you can use Poetry to setup a local Environment w/ the appropriate dbt Packages by running `poetry install --with dev`.
+From there you can use uv to setup a local Environment w/ the appropriate dbt Packages by running `uv sync`.

 You must also have a `~/.dbt/profiles.yml` setup with the following Config: